Is buying tickets from a scalper safe?

 But eBay says ticket scalping is not the reason for inflated online auction pricing.
 It claims in this video that the problem is to do with the relatively small proportion of tickets that are actually released for public sale.

 There are some benefits to buying tickets through established ticketing vendors.
 Some, including Ticketmaster, Ticketek and Moshtix, offer refunds in cases where events are cancelled or postponed.
 Ticketek and Ticketmaster both also sell ticket insurance, which allows customers to seek a refund in certain circumstances.
-But if a ticket is purchased through a scalper, or directly from a promoter, the consumer may not be so lucky.
+But if a ticket is purchased through a scalper, or directly from a third-party site like Viagogo, the consumer may not be so lucky.